BlogH-01

 Help keep your office and community healthy by organizing a flu shot clinic before the end of November, if possible.
 Doing so can reduce the number of visits your employees make to health providers by 44% through the duration of the flu season.

-Another tip for flu season safety?
-Keep lots of hand sanitizer and tissues around to minimize the passing of germs.
+Another tip for flu season safety is to keep lots of hand sanitizer and tissues around to minimize the passing of germs.

-And if you can tell someone is clearly sick, ask them to go home.
-It will help them return to work faster and will protect the rest of your employees.
+If you can tell someone is clearly sick, ask them to go home.
+This will help them return to work faster and will protect the rest of your employees.

 Want to get ahead of the flu this season?
 Learn more about how to protect your office during flu season with our free guide: Prepare Your Office for Flu Season!